-Dipel 2X DF and Bioprotec CAF are currently registered for use in caraway.
-Refer to the product label for pests controlled.
+There are a limited number of insecticides currently registered for use in caraway.
+Refer to product labels for pests controlled.
 Follow current recommended practices for the control of other pests in adjacent crops.

 Marketing caraway is very different from selling grain.
 It is important to study the market in detail.
 There are no marketing boards, quotas or stabilization programs, and there is little advice available as to market prospects and when to sell.

 The Netherlands is the largest producer of caraway seed and provides strong competition in the North American market.
 In spite of this competition, Canadian brokers and millers are showing an interest in steady supplies of clean, good quality caraway seed produced in Canada.
 Be aware that stinkweed seed cannot be cleaned out of caraway seed, and seed should be cleaned to the standards set by the American Spice Trade Association.